* This tour is done as a two-parter along with the John Rylands Library.

 Next tour: No dates yet as we are currently preparing the early 2017 leaflet.

-Meet: Outside St Ann’s Church.
+Meet: Outside St Ann’s Church, time tbc.

-The building closed as a cotton exchange in 1968, and after years of uncertainty, which included plans to convert it into an underground railway station, opened for theatre on 15 September 1976 with Laurence Olivier as guest of honour.
+The building closed as a cotton exchange in 1968 and after years of uncertainty, which included plans to convert it into an underground railway station, opened for theatre on 15 September 1976 with Laurence Olivier as guest of honour.